EXCLUSIVE-Angola's oilfield debts to energy majors hit $1 billion - sources

 By Noah Browning and Ron Bousso

-LONDON, June 30 (Reuters) - Angola has accumulated around $1 billion in debt to western oil companies operating its oilfields, with the bill prompting the African country's recently launched sale of stakes in its flagship offshore blocs, three industry sources told Reuters.
+LONDON, June 30 (Reuters) - Angola has accumulated around $1 billion in debt to Western oil companies operating its oilfields, with the bill prompting the African country's recently launched sale of stakes in its flagship offshore blocks, three industry sources told Reuters.

 It comes as global companies rethink their presence in high-cost ventures worldwide in order to meet their climate targets more quickly and could make Angola -- with its ageing and complex offshore fields -- a less attractive prospect.